 A funnel website works based on one simple principle: only one call to action on every page, leading your reader to make a purchase.

-Building a funnel like a website
+Building a website sales funnel

 When building a “website sales funnel”, you must start with a goal.
 What do you want the reader to do?